KiwiDevShai/air/README.md

 ## New Updates

-Latest commit: `Moved most printk usage to kprint, added debug mode`

-It's what the commit said.
+Latest commit: `Added VFS`

+- Made a VFS
+- Made a RamFS for the VFS

 ## TODO